CoEDL/nocfl-js/README.md

 This library has extensive tests.
 To run them: `npm run test:watch`.
 You will need docker as this command will start a local S3 service called [MinIO](https://hub.docker.com/r/minio/minio/).
+(`npm run develop` exists as a more semantically meaningful shortcut for test:watch)

 # Repository and Documentation